 Viliami should discuss the matter with the relevant manager in the SOE.
 If his firm's tender is to be considered, it is likely that Viliami will not be able to continue with his role.
-Alternatively, when it first engaged Viliami's services, permitted to tender for the properties of the properties the SOE oject. could have insisted on а condition that his firm would not be
+Alternatively, when it first engaged Viliami's services, the SOE could have insisted on a condition that his firm would not be permitted to tender for the project.